This is the October 2, 2013 revision of the UltraViolet FAQ.

 Bottom line: Once you download an UltraViolet file you can play it as many times as you like for no charge.
 You can make copies that work on a variety of devices.
 You can stream for at least a year for free.
 You might be able to download and stream for free until you die, or you might have to pay after year or two or three.
 We don't know today what one year or five years or one decade will bring.
 Assuming UltraViolet succeeds, it will continue to work on hundreds of millions of devices for decades, and unlike VHS and DVD and BD it won't get out of date because of advances in technology.

 There you have it: UltraViolet is clearly a nefarious plan hatched by dinosaur-brain Hollywood execs to restrict the use of your legally bought digital purchases.

 The UltraViolet system has a record of all your purchases, of course.
-Your UltraViolet collection is visible to all UltraViolet services, but unless you give a particular service permission to use your information for marketing purposes that service is not allowed to use it for anything other than UltraViolet functions (managing your account, viewing your collection, downloading, and streaming).
+Your Library is visible to all UltraViolet services, but unless you give a particular service permission to use your information for marketing purposes that service is not allowed to use it for anything other than UltraViolet functions (managing your account, viewing your Library, downloading, and streaming).